 We select stories on the basis of the credibility of the source, the story’s significance in the news cycle or relevance to issues that are of particular interest to our readers, including: climate change, Indigenous issues, housing, labour, affordability, policing, social justice and others.
 We include links to each story, and state where and when it was first published.

 Our long-form news stories are authored by the publication’s managing editor or freelance professional journalists who are paid at a rate agreed upon before their work begins.
 Prior to commissioning a news story, we discuss the sources the journalist intends to use, ensuring that they adhere to our journalistic standards.

-The stories we publish typically examine an important policy matter or political issue with the goal of bringing to light new information, enriching our readers’ understanding of the issue, looking at issues from an original angle, and including perspectives that might otherwise be missing from existing reports on a given issue.
+The stories we publish typically examine an important policy matter or political issue with the goal of bringing to light new information, enriching our readers’ understanding of the issue, looking at issues from an original angle, or including perspectives that might otherwise be missing from existing reports.